Richard Lloyd Parry: Career in journalism

 In 1995, he became Tokyo correspondent of the British newspaper The Independent and began reporting from other countries in Asia.
 In 1998 he covered the fall of President Suharto in Indonesia, and the violence which followed the independence referendum in East Timor.
 In 2002, he moved to The Times.
 Altogether he has worked in twenty-seven countries, including Afghanistan, Iraq, North Korea, Papua New Guinea, Vietnam, Kosovo and Macedonia.

 While covering the aftermath of the invasion of Afghanistan in November 2001, he recovered a pair of Osama bin-Laden's underpants from a residential compound near the city of Jalalabad.
 The following month he was one of a small group of reporters to travel to the village of Kama Ado, south of Jalalabad, which had been destroyed, along with its inhabitants, by a US Air Force attack – despite claims by the Pentagon that "nothing happened".
 His report was the inspiration for a song by the American singer-songwriter David Rovics.

 In April 2003, he was the first to report that the rescue of Private Jessica Lynch, the US soldier reportedly rescued during the war against Saddam Hussein in Iraq, was not the heroic story told by the US military, but a staged operation that alarmed patients and the doctors who had struggled to save her life.

 In November 2009, he was accused by a group of Thai politicians of the crime of lèse-majesté, or insulting the monarchy, over an interview which he conducted with the deposed Prime Minister of Thailand, Thaksin Shinawatra.

 In September 2010, he and David McNeill of The Independent were briefly arrested in North Korea, after discovering a secret street market in the capital Pyongyang.
 The incident inspired a controversy on the website NK News.
 Lloyd Parry defended McNeill and himself from accusations that they misrepresented the situation in North Korea and put their local guides at risk of punishment.

 Books

-Parry has published three non-fiction books:
+Lloyd Parry has published three non-fiction books: